thibaudbe/Ecotour-styleguide/README.md

-# Ecotour front-end styleguide
+# Starter styleguide

-This is a helpfull guide for front-end development using Daux.io.
+This is an helpfull styleguide for front-end development using Daux.io.

 ## New features